etuckeriv/Ghosts-of-John/README.md

 The harder obsessions count more than the easier ones.

-If you're going to seriously compete with the other Voices, you probably should keep your sheet a secret.
+If you're going to seriously compete with the other Spirits, you probably should keep your sheet a secret.

 ### John